-Have you transferred your British Telecom (BT) final salary pension?
+Have you transferred your British Telecom pension (BT pension) final salary pension?
+You may be able to claim compensation

 If you or a loved one have transferred out of the British Telecom (BT) pension scheme, then you may be entitled to compensation.